-Moscow and St Petersburg are usually your first port of call when visiting Russia, and many trips focus solely on these cities.
-But, say our Russia specialists, if you’d like to cast your net a little wider, you could visit the villages of the Golden Ring or take the Trans-Siberian railway to explore Ekaterinberg (a former Romanov stronghold), Lake Baikal, or the city of Kazan.
-They also suggest ways of delving deeper into Moscow and St Petersburg ― perhaps by taking a local cooking class, or trying out an authentic Russian bathhouse.
+Moscow and St. Petersburg are usually your first port of call when visiting Russia, and many trips focus solely on these cities.
+But, say our Russia specialists, if you’d like to cast your net a little wider, you could visit the villages of the Golden Ring or take the Trans-Siberian railway to explore Ekaterinburg (a former Romanov stronghold), Lake Baikal, or the city of Kazan.
+They also suggest ways of delving deeper into Moscow and St. Petersburg ― perhaps by taking a local cooking class, or trying out an authentic Russian bathhouse.

 Russia specialist Matt replies...

 Yes, although any short trip is likely to be focused around these two great cities.
 However, they can be combined with a visit out to the ‘Golden Ring’ villages and towns to the east of Moscow, famed for their picturesque countryside and exquisite churches and cathedrals.
 You can visit the town of Suzdal as a day trip but a more relaxing way to experience the area is to spend a night or two here, and explore several of the nearby towns, each of which has its own fascinating history and array of idyllic buildings.

 Alternatively, you could cruise between Moscow and St. Petersburg, for a chance to see more of the countryside, along with several small settlements replete with fascinating architecture — not least the fairytale-esque wooden Church of Transfiguration on Kizhi Island.

 Is there enough of interest in Moscow and St. Petersburg for a second visit?